tgvashworth/tgvashworth.github.io/_posts/2013-10-18-avoid-lots-of-arguments.md

 title: Avoid lots of arguments
 ---

 If you're writing a function that takes lots of arguments, it might be a sign that you need to refactor.
-One way is to use an arguments object.
+One way is to use an options object.

 Why are lots of arguments bad?